sourcehut-mirrors/thdawn/roadmap.md

 * player and boss portraits
 * implementing directional moving sprites for the player
 * replays
+* make sure we're doing proper alpha blending (premultiplication and such)
+* find a way to avoid having to add render-offset-x and y everywhere.
+  * for example, draw to a separate framebuffer for gameplay area then move that whole thing
 * lasers
 * pan sfx based on horizontal position
 * investigate if we want to adopt a system similar to the official Touhou games'